Aysenil Belger (University of North Carolina)

-Shila Nordone (NC State University)
+Shila Nordone (Duke University)

 Dr. Shila Nordone is Director of Research Development for the Nicholas School of the Environment at Duke University and adjunct Research Assistant Professor of Immunology at NC State University College of Veterinary Medicine.
 She serves as a grant writing consultant to firms specializing in acquisition of non-dilutive federal funds and as a scientific advisory board member for veterinary non-profits.
 Dr. Nordone continues to be active in collaborative research involving modeling and forecasting of infectious disease in companion animals.

-William Parker (Duke University School of Medicine)
+William Parker (Duke University)

 Work in the Parker lab focuses on immune dysfunction that can lead to chronic inflammatory disease in Westernized societies.
 His laboratory is particularly interested in the reintroduction of symbionts to the human body that were lost after the industrial revolution.
 Their current work related to the biome and human disease is focused on the use of “helminthic therapy” to treat and even avert chronic disease in humans.